sowmyagowri/Calculator/backend/README.md

   - Run calculator back end using npm start

 How can I change port, if 3001 port is occupied?
-  - Go to calculator_node/bin/www
+  - Open app.js file in the backend directory
-  - Change '3001' to currently available port number in " var port = normalizePort(process.env.PORT || '3001'); " line
+  - Change '3001' to currently available port number in line 36 (app.listen(3001);)